deemisofficial/Valuation_Velocity_Tracking_the_Explosive_Growth_of_Unicorn_Startups/README.md

 # Valuation_Velocity_Tracking_the_Explosive_Growth_of_Unicorn_Startups
 # 🦄 Unicorn Valuation Prediction using CatBoost & SHAP

 This project leverages machine learning—specifically the **CatBoost Regressor**—to predict the valuations of unicorn startups using key business features.
-SHAP (SHapley Additive exPlanations) is also used to interpret model predictions and understand feature influence.
+SHAP (SHapley Additive exPlanations) is also used to interpret model predictions and understand the influence of individual features.

 ---